rundeck/anvils-demo/README.md

+The example shown here models a hypothetical application called "Anvils", a simple web-based service using several functional roles like web, app and database services.

+The purpose of this example is to show how dev and ops teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.

 This is a single-machine vagrant configuration that installs and configures a rundeck instance and an Apache httpd instance.

-The httpd instance is used as a simple file web-based repository from which scripts and job options are shared to Rundeck.
+The httpd instance is used as a simple web-based file repository from which scripts and job options are shared to Rundeck.

-The examples shown here model a hypothetical application called "Anvils", a simple web-based service using several functional roles like web, app and database services.

-The purpose of the examples is to show how several teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.
+To run this example, you will bring up a VM using vagrant, log in to Rundeck and perform certain jobs.

 ## Vagrant configuration

-The vagrant configuration defines the following virtual machines:
+This vagrant configuration defines one virtual machine:

-* **rundeck**: The user-facing "primary" rundeck.
+* **rundeck**: The rundeck instance used by all the teams.

-The machine uses a centos base box and installs software via yum/rpm.
+The rundeck VM runs a centos base box and installs software via yum/rpm.

-If you are curious how the rundeck and apache instances are set up see the vagrant provisioning scripts:
+If you are curious how the rundeck and apache instances are installed see the vagrant provisioning scripts:

 * [install-rundeck.sh](https://github.com/rundeck/anvils-demo/blob/master/install-rundeck.sh): Installs java, rundeck and the hipchat notification plugin along with some utility packages like xmlstarlet.
-* [add-project.sh](https://github.com/rundeck/anvils-demo/blob/master/add-project.sh): Creates the "anvils" rundeck project and configures the user accounts, nodes, ssh access, and copies scripts to the apache document root.
+* [add-project.sh](https://github.com/rundeck/anvils-demo/blob/master/add-project.sh): Creates the "anvils" rundeck project and installs the jobs, configures the user accounts, nodes, ssh access, and copies scripts to the apache document root.
 * [install-httpd.sh](https://github.com/rundeck/anvils-demo/blob/master/install-httpd.sh): Installs Apache httpd, creates the document root for scripts and options and enables the mod_dav plugin to provide future "PUT"-based access to publish files.